Weave – Simplified funding procedures for projects across European borders

 It is advised to write the application in English since the review panel mostly consists of international reviewers and partner, and the Partner Agency or Lead Agency is in another country than Sweden.

 Submission deadlines vary depending on the Lead Agency, please consult the respective country pages.
 If Formas is the Lead Agency, the deadline follows that of the Annual open call.
-For 2022 the deadline is April 21, 14.00 (CET).

 Within Weave, all bottom up calls have different success rates and therefore the success rate at a Lead Agency varies.
 When Formas is Lead Agency the application competes with other applications in the Annual open call Research projects that year.